dynamyc010/dynamyc010/README.md

 ###
 ### Hey there, fellow human! 👋
 # I'm dynamyc!
-Your friendly neighbourhood bacon flavored doggo!
+Your friendly multiverse Hat Kid!
 ![Niko from OneShot!](https://dynamyc010.hiitsdevin.dev/captures/dynamyc010_438871.png)

 ### Most of the repos you find on my page are school/learning related, or just forks of other repos that I haven't touched yet. (probably)

 ## Some notable things:
 - I'm a proud helper on the Dude, Stop Discord server! ([Join!](https://discord.com/invite/SdWBfVS))